sakthilkv/AutoBattler/README.md

 Auto Battler is a subgenre of strategy video games that typically features chess-like elements.
 Players place characters on a grid-shaped battlefield during a **preparation phase**, and those characters automatically battle opponents without any further player input.

-This project is a basic Java 2D framework to begin building an Auto Battler game from scratch.

 ## Features Completed

 - Grid-based battlefield